Menu

 4. 2011 Topps Chrome

 The 2011 Topps Chrome Freeman rookie card has one of the highest total PSA populations on the list, with a population approaching 1,000.
-Roughly 1/3 of the total PSA population are in PSA 10 slabs.
+Roughly 1/3 of the total PSA population is in PSA 10 slabs.

 In one of those PSA 10 slabs, one of these premium Chromium cards will set you back around $190.